VSPEC-collab/VSPEC/docs/source/intro.rst

 designed to simulate observations of exoplanets orbiting variable stars.

-``VSPEC`` uses a dynamic model of stellar spots, faculae, flares, and granulation combined with simultations from the Planetary Spectrum Generator (PSG, `Villanueva et al., 2018 <https://ui.adsabs.harvard.edu/abs/2018JQSRT.217...86V/abstract>`_) to simulate phase resolved observations of planetary spectra.
+``VSPEC`` uses a dynamic model of stellar spots, faculae, flares, and granulation combined with simultations from the Planetary Spectrum Generator (PSG, `Villanueva et al., 2018 <https://ui.adsabs.harvard.edu/abs/2018JQSRT.217...86V/abstract>`_) :cite:empty:`2018JQSRT.217...86V` to simulate phase resolved observations of planetary spectra.

+Recent observations with JWST have shown stellar contamination can cause signals similar to exoplanet atmospheres :cite:p:`2023ApJ...948L..11M`.
+Similarly, the future Habitable Worlds Observatory gather reflected-light spectra of earth-like exoplanets over a very long baseline.
+To understand these challenges and develop data analysis that can mitigate them, we need a robust and flexible modeling suite.

-This package was designed for the Mid-IR Exoplanet CLimate Explorer mission concept (MIRECLE, `Mandell et al., 2022 <https://ui.adsabs.harvard.edu/abs/2022AJ....164..176M/abstract>`_), but was built to be used more generally.
+This package was initially designed to simulate data for the Mid-IR Exoplanet CLimate Explorer mission concept (MIRECLE, `Mandell et al., 2022 <https://ui.adsabs.harvard.edu/abs/2022AJ....164..176M/abstract>`_), :cite:empty:`2022AJ....164..176M` but has since been refactored to be a general-use tool.
+It builds off of PSG and supports reflcted, thermal, and transmission spectroscopy as well as the use of a coronagraph for direct imaging spectroscopy.

-The primary goal of this software is to simulate combined planet-host spectra in order to develop techniques to remove the star using the Planetary Infrared Excess (PIE) technique.
-For more info on PIE, see `Stevenson (2020) <https://ui.adsabs.harvard.edu/abs/2020ApJ...898L..35S/abstract>`_ and `Lustig-Yaeger et al. (2021) <https://ui.adsabs.harvard.edu/abs/2021ApJ...921L...4L/abstract>`_.

-However, ``VSPEC`` also does transits, eclipses, and supports ``PSG``'s coronoagraph module.

 Installation
 ************